Skip to main content

 Configuring Inputs and Outputs

-Subflows need defined inputs and outputs to be useful in other flows.
+Subflows need defined inputs and outputs to be useful in other workflows.
 Here’s how to set them up:

 Step 1: Initial Subflow Without Inputs

-Consider this example flow that scrapes a website, extracts the company name, summarizes it, and categorizes the business:
+Consider this example workflow that scrapes a website, extracts the company name, summarizes it, and categorizes the business:

 Example Subflow